Bruce Almighty

-Bruce Almighty is a 2003 American fantasy comedy film starring Jim Carrey.
-The film follows Bruce Nolan, a down-on-his-luck television reporter who complains to God (played by Morgan Freeman) that he is not doing his job correctly and is offered the chance to try being God himself for one week.
+Bruce Almighty is a 2003 American supernatural comedy film starring Jim Carrey.
+The film follows Bruce Nolan, a down-on-his-luck television reporter who accuses God (played by Morgan Freeman) of not doing his job correctly and is offered the chance to try being God himself for one week.
 The film was directed by Tom Shadyac and written by Steve Koren, Mark O'Keefe and Steve Oedekerk.
 Jennifer Aniston, Steve Carell, Philip Baker Hall and Catherine Bell also star.
 The film is Shadyac and Carrey's third collaboration, after Ace Ventura: Pet Detective (1994) and Liar Liar (1997).

-When released in American theaters on May 23, 2003, Bruce Almighty received mixed reviews from critics but was a box-office success and grossed $86.4 million in its opening weekend, a Memorial Day record at the time.
+When released in American theaters on May 23, 2003 by Universal Pictures, Bruce Almighty received mixed reviews from critics but was a box-office success and grossed $86.4 million in its opening weekend, a Memorial Day record at the time.
 The film surprised the industry's pundits when it beat The Matrix Reloaded the following weekend.
-It went on to gross $484 million worldwide, becoming the fifth-highest-grossing film of 2003.
+It went on to gross $485 million worldwide, becoming the fifth-highest-grossing film of 2003, and the highest grossing faith-based film at the time of its release before being surpassed by The Passion of the Christ (2004).

-Evan Almighty — a spin-off sequel focusing on Steve Carell's character, with Shadyac and Oedekerk returning to direct and write, respectively, and Freeman also reprising his role — was released on June 22, 2007.
-In addition, three Indian remakes of the film - Krishnarjuna (Telugu-speaking), Arai En 305-il Kadavul (Tamil-speaking), and God Tussi Great Ho (Hindi-speaking) - were released in 2008.
+Evan Almighty – a spin-off sequel focusing on Steve Carell's character, with Shadyac and Oedekerk returning to direct and write, respectively, and Freeman also reprising his role – was released on June 22, 2007.

 Plot

-Bruce Nolan is a television field reporter for Eyewitness News on WKBW-TV in Buffalo, New York, but desires to be an anchorman.
-When Bruce's rival, Evan Baxter, is given the job, a vulgar on-camera outburst leads to Bruce's dismissal.
-Bruce complains to God that "he's the one that should be fired".
+Bruce Nolan is a television field reporter for Eyewitness News on WKBW-TV in Buffalo, New York, who wants to move on from his field reporting job and become an anchorman.
+He is sent on assignment in Niagara Falls where he learns that his rival, Evan Baxter, has been promoted to anchorman.
+An infuriated Bruce loses his temper and goes into a vulgar on-camera outburst resulting with his dismissal from his job.
+After being dismissed from his job, Bruce accuses God of not doing his job correctly.
 He receives a pager message, leading him to a warehouse where he meets God in human form.
 God gives Bruce his powers, to test him.
 He cannot tell others he has them, nor can he use the powers against others' free will.
 Bruce is initially jubilant using the powers for personal gain, such as regaining his previous job and impressing his girlfriend, Grace Connelly.

-Bruce uses his powers to cause miraculous events, such as discovering Jimmy Hoffa's body during a segment on police training and causing a meteorite to harmlessly land near a cook-off, earning him the nickname "Mr. Exclusive".
-He makes the Buffalo Sabres win the Stanley Cup.
-Bruce causes Evan to get fired by embarrassing himself on-air, so that Bruce is appointed as the new anchor.
+Bruce uses his powers to cause miraculous events which he subsequently reports on, such as discovering Jimmy Hoffa's body during a segment on police training and causing a meteorite to harmlessly land near a cook-off, earning him the nickname "Mr. Exclusive".
+He makes the Buffalo Sabres win the Stanley Cup and causes Evan to get fired by embarrassing himself on-air, so that Bruce is appointed as the new anchor.
 Bruce hears voices in his head and God explains that the voices are prayers that Bruce must deal with.
 Bruce creates an email system to receive the prayers and respond, but there are too many, so he sets the program to answer every prayer Yes automatically.